SandeepRathore0/GenAI_Guard_Barclays_HackOHire/README.md

 > **A comprehensive, multi-layered, and AI-driven cybersecurity platform designed to protect applications and end-users from sophisticated zero-day threats.**

-GenAi-Guard surpasses traditional signature-based security by combining classical Machine Learning (XGBoost) for rapid pattern recognition with the deep semantic understanding of Large Language Models (offline LLaMA 3 integration).
-It operates as a coordinated suite of microservices, analyzing text, emails, web links, browser cookies, and raw files in real-time.
+GenAi-Guard surpasses traditional signature-based security by combining classical Machine Learning (XGBoost/Random Forest) for rapid pattern recognition with the deep semantic understanding of Large Language Models (offline LLaMA 3 integration).
+It operates as a coordinated suite of microservices, analyzing text, emails, web links, browser cookies, voice audio, and raw files in real-time.

 ---